 After the preparation of the soil, a farmer always likes nice straight rows.
 We take a stake and tie a string to it.
 You can tell we are on a farm from the green baling twine.
 HaHa.
 We measure the width of our rototiller and space our rows a little wider so we can get down the rows if we need to rototill any weeds.
 We then drive the stakes into the soil, one at each end of the row with the string tied to the stakes.
 Now we are ready to start planting.

 One of the first things my husband taught me is look at the size of the seed I am planting.
 A carrot seed is

 very tiny and does not have a lot of energy to get out of the ground compared to a pea, or corn seed that is much larger.
 Carrot seeds need to be planted close to the surface.
-With that in mind this is what we do.
-Now keep in mind, I am not a professional gardner.
+With that in mind, this is what we do.
+Now keep in mind, I am not a professional gardener.
 I have had many failures in my garden.
 But I keep working at it and learning every year.
 (One year my zucchini didn’t grow.
 That never happens.
-Usually there is an over abundance and you are giving it away to anyone at church that doesn’t lock their car doors.)
-With that said lets get back to planting carrots.
+Usually, there is an overabundance and you are giving it away to anyone at church that doesn’t lock their car doors.)
+With that said let’s get back to planting carrots.